 Among the factors impacting people’s decisions about where to live, what matters most?
 Gensler’s Residential Experience Index seeks to understand residents’ perspectives and uncover the factors driving housing satisfaction.

 Charting a Better Course for Senior Living

 We want seniors' years to be imbued with activity, purpose, and interpersonal connection — which means that senior living’s future needs to be radically different.
-Here are four principles that can help us create that future, but if we want to meet the challenge of shifting demographics, the time to enact them is now.
+Here are four principles that can help us create that future.

 October 05, 2021 |